sjbylo/aba/README.md

 Unpack the bundle archive, e.g:

 ```
-mkdir mycluster
-cd mycluster
-cat /path/to/ocp_mycluster_4.14.40_* | tar xvf -  # to check and extract the bundle archive
+cat /path/to/ocp_mycluster_4.17.3_* | tar xvf -        # to check and extract the bundle archive
 cd aba
 aba           # Run aba if you want Aba to install & load the mirror registry for you
 ```

-You will find the large image set file under `aba/mirror/save`.
+You will find the large image set tar file under `aba/mirror/save`.

 [Back to top](#who-should-use-aba)